That’s quite a statement isn’t it?

 Chanel had duped an old friend, Vera Lombardi into being their intermediary.
 The British aristocrat had been convinced by Coco to come to Spain and explore the possibilities of establishing the Chanel couture in Madrid.
 Chanel had no such intentions.

 But as British intelligence files reveal, the mission failed as soon Miss Lombardi figured out her real purpose in Spain.
 Upon arrival at the British embassy in Madrid, Lombardi denounced Chanel and others involved as Nazi spies.

 If we have all this documentation, why was Chanel never prosecuted?

-Funnily enough, none of the documentation was unveiled until author Hal Vaughan went sniffing around the British and American archives.
+“A lot of people in this world don’t want the iconic figure of Gabrielle Coco Chanel, one of France’s great cultural idols, destroyed,” says Hal Vaughan and funnily enough, none of the documentation was unveiled until the author went sniffing around the British and American archives.

 But of course, that’s no coincidence…

 Chanel was in fact called in for interrogation, once by the Free French Purge Committee in 1944 and again to confront accusations brought against her during the war crime trial of Baron Louis de Vaufreland, a French aristocrat who had defected to the Nazi intelligence.